 Previous fellows have voluntarily increased their call experience, which is a form of internal moonlighting that is reimbursed.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).

 You may moonlight with the program director's approval.
 Moonlighting should not interfere with the required learning and must not violate the work-hour rules of the Accreditation Council for Graduate Medical Education or visa regulations.

 Teaching opportunities may be available when a medical student or junior resident is assigned to certain orthopedic services, as well as during conferences.

-To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, individual performance is monitored carefully during the Adult Reconstructive Surgery Fellowship.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of the Adult Reconstructive Surgery, Lower Extremity (Hip and Knee) Fellowship.
 You are formally evaluated by supervising faculty members on a regular basis and meet with the program director to review these evaluations.